RetroDECK/ES-DE/USERGUIDE.md

 **Enable theme variant triggers**

-Non-legacy theme sets can optionally contain variant trigger configuration which changes the layout on a per-gamelist basis if there is no game media available, or if there is no game videos available.
+Themes can optionally contain variant trigger configuration which changes the layout on a per-gamelist basis if there is no game media available, or if there is no game videos available.
 This option makes it possible to disable that functionality and always apply the default configuration for the selected variant.
+Disabling this option may speed up the application slightly.

 **Blur background when menu is open** _Always applied if screen is rotated 90 or 270 degrees_

 This option will blur the background behind the menu slightly.
 Normally this can be left enabled, but if you have a really slow GPU, disabling this option may make the application feel a bit more responsive.
 For technical reasons this setting is always enabled if the screen is rotated 90 or 270 degrees, and in this case the menu option will also be grayed out.

-**Display pillarboxes for gamelist videos** _Only for legacy theme sets_

-With this option enabled, there are black pillarboxes (and to a lesser extent letterboxes) displayed around videos with non-standard aspect ratios.
-This will probably be most commonly used for vertical arcade shooters, or for game systems that has a screen in portrait orientation.
-For wider than normal videos, letterboxes are added, but this is quite rare compared to videos in portrait orientation.
-This option looks good with some theme sets such as Slate, but on others it may be more visually pleasing to disable it.
-On less wide displays such as those in 4:3 aspect ratio this option should probably be disabled as it may otherwise add quite excessive letterboxing.
-This option is only available for legacy theme sets as it's otherwise managed by the theme author.

-**Render scanlines for gamelist videos** _Only for legacy theme sets_

-Whether to use a shader to render scanlines for videos in the gamelist view.
-The effect is usually pretty subtle as the video is normally renderered in a limited size in the GUI and the scanlines are sized relative to the video window size.
-This option is only available for legacy theme sets as it's otherwise managed by the theme author.

 **Sort folders on top of gamelists**